Sign up to the Brew Mart newsletter for the latest news, offers & more

 The corks are compressed to about 60–70 per cent of their original diameters when pushed into the bottle.
-The corks need to be held in place by wire cages known as muselets.
+The stoppers need to be held in place by wire cages known as muselets.

-Sparkling wine corks are usually built from three separate sections and are called agglomerated corks.
+Sparkling wine corks are usually built from three separate sections and are called agglomerated stoppers.

 As time elapses, their new shape becomes more permanent, and the distinctive "mushroom" shape becomes more apparent.

 The ageing of the wine post-disgorgement can, to some degree, be told by the cork, as the more extended it has been in the bottle, the less it returns to its original cylinder shape.

 Using plastic winestoppers to cork wine is currently very popular.